abhiram-arun/cdit-grievence-classification/README.md

     📄 Micro-Subject

-using IndicTrans2 for translation and Sentence Transformers for semantic similarity.
+Using IndicTrans2 for translation and Sentence Transformers for semantic similarity.

 This tool translates Malayalam "subject" and "micro-subject" columns in an Excel file into English using [AI4Bharat's IndicTrans2](https://github.com/AI4Bharat/IndicTrans2) and [IndicTransToolkit](https://github.com/VarunGumma/IndicTransToolkit).